JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 kotlinc lib.kt -produce dynamic -output demo
 ```

-The `kotlinc` generates the following files, depending on the OS,
+The `kotlinc` (with v0.8.2) generates the following files, depending on the OS,
 where you run the compiler:
 - macOS: `demo_api.h` and `libdemo.dylib`
 - Linux: `demo_api.h` and `libdemo.so`